The post Superman Ice Cream appeared first on Florida Girl Cooks.

 The post Churros – Fried Happiness appeared first on Florida Girl Cooks.

-Blueberry and Blackberry Galette
+]]>The post Blueberry and Blackberry Galette appeared first on Florida Girl Cooks.

-I think this blueberry and blackberry galette is one of those things on my list of potentially intimidating things to make.
+]]>I think this blueberry and blackberry galette is one of those things on my list of potentially intimidating things to make.
 It comes from one of me favorite dessert cookbooks, Dessert of the Day: 365 recipes, for Everyday of the Year from Williams-Sonoma I think all of my favorite recipes that require some additional work essentially start out this way.
 Regardless, I preservere and push forward and I am always amazed at the results.
 I encourage you, my humble readers, to try out the same in all of your kitchen / culinary endeavors.
 Even if it were for the pure aesthetic joy of how pretty it is, you should bake one!
 Enjoy this sweet summer treat!

 4 cups all-purpose flour